dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/LoginScreen.md

 Now, let's first write the login / signup screen.

 In web3, user authentication is done via wallets.
-In this case, we will be using [Polkadotjs](https://polkadot.js.org/extension/).
+In this case, we will be using the [Polkadot.js](https://polkadot.js.org/extension/) wallet extension.

-This how it looks:
+This is how it looks:

 ![Login Screen](../../../../static/img/twitter-dapp/login.png)